phorward/pynetree/README.md

 Please check out https://bitbucket.org/codepilot/pynetree to get the newest updates on the pynetree project.

 REQUIREMENTS
 ------------

 pynetree is written in pure Python.
 It runs natively with Python 2 and 3.
-The only import done so far is the build-in `re` module for regular expressions.
+The only import done so far is the build-in `re` module for regular expression support.

 GETTING STARTED
 ===============